davxy/datawok-posts/posts/zk-proof.md

 Zero-Knowledge Proofs (ZKP) represent a fascinating and influential concept within the realm of cryptographic protocols.

-At a glance, a ZKP enables one party to demonstrate the authenticity of a statement to another party without revealing any details beside the correctness of the statement itself.
+At a glance, a ZKP enables one party to demonstrate the correctness of a statement to another party without revealing any details beside the validity of the claim itself.

 ZKPs find applications in various areas, including secure authentication protocols, blockchain systems, and secure computation, among others.